heapwolf/levelui/README.md

 A web based interface for leveldb, with some other neat stuff.

 # USAGE
+Point the app at your database and specify what ports you want to run on.
+```bash
+./bin/levelweb ./test/data --tcp 9997 --http 8080
+```

 ## Streaming data to Levelweb
 Level web accepts new line delimited writes over tcp.
 Each line should be an object that contains a key and value, like so `{ key: 'foo', value: 'bar' }`.

-# EXAMPLES
-```bash
-./bin/levelweb ./test/data --tcp 9997 --http 8080
-```

 ## Explore and manage keys and values
 ![screenshot](/screenshot.png)